St Nathaniel's Academy

 We aim to provide an inclusive curriculum that is differentiated to match the individual needs of our children.

-Children are regularly assessed to ascertain their needs and next steps.
+Children are regularly assessed to ascertain their needs and next steps providing both support and challenge in order to enables children to achieve more.
 Learning is tailored to meet the needs of individual children.

 - How will both you and I know how my child/young person is doing and how will you help me to support their learning?